mitzerh/python-js-doc/README.md

 Those supported are listed out below.

 ##### Note:
-As with the in-house nature of the scope of this parser, this does not function like the other proprietary JS Doc parser.
+This parser does not function like the other proprietary JS Doc parser.
-This parser will not go through your code and translate it for you.
+It will not go through your code and translate it for you.
-It will all depend on the accuracy of your documentation comment blocks.
+It all depends on the accuracy of your documentation comment blocks.

-Although it follows most of the key JS Doc tags to the tee, there are some variations in order to adapt to our in-house coding styles.
+Although it follows most of the key JS Doc tags to the tee, there are some minimal variations.

 The file output for the parsed documentation is currenlty only available in **JSON**, and **HTML** format.